jstachio/jstachio/README.md

 See [mustache manual (v 1.3)](https://jgonggrijp.gitlab.io/wontache/mustache.5.html) .

-~~When some value is null nothing is rendered for this mustache-variable or mustache-section anyway.~~ Configurable via `@TemplateFormatterTypes` as well as the RenderService SPI.
+~~When some value is null nothing is rendered for this mustache-variable or mustache-section anyway.~~ Configurable via `@TemplateFormatterTypes` as well as the JStachioServices SPI.

 Boxed and unboxed booleans can be used for mustache-sections.
 Section is only rendered if value is true.